jonnonz1/nz-statute-book/acts/public/2015/health-and-safety-at-work-act-2015.md

   (c) replace an exemption either before or when it expires.
 (4) An exemption granted under subsection (1)—
   (a) takes effect from the date specified in the notice published in accordance with section 221 (which may not be earlier than the date of the notice); and
+  (b) expires on the earlier of the following to occur unless it is sooner replaced or revoked:
+    (i) an expiry date specified in the notice:
-  (b) expires on the close of the day that is 5 years after the date on which it took effect, unless it is sooner replaced or revoked.
+    (ii) the close of the day that is 5 years after the date on which it took effect.
 (5) The breach of a term or condition of an exemption granted under subsection (1) is a breach of the provision to which the exemption relates (unless the terms of the exemption provide otherwise).

 ### 221 Status and publication of exemptions granted by regulator